One of the most common questions in consulting: Why should we upgrade to the next release?

 If only it were that simple, in every organization the reasons to take on an upgrade are always different but at the core I believe the main driver is to take advantage of the improvements constantly being made to the software.
 Each and every release offers many new and enhanced features that can help optimize and improve your business.

-Some highlights of the enhancements made Dynamics GP 2016 and Dynamics 2016 R2
+Some highlights of the enhancements made by Dynamics GP 2016 and Dynamics 2016 R2:

 - Scan multiple pages for Document Attach

 - Enter Prepayments for the entire Purchase Order amount, including tax.
 Prior to GP2016, pre-payments could only be entered for the PO Subtotal minus Trade Discount.